Donella365/08-azure-rbac/README.md

 ## What This Lab Covers

 This lab controls who can manage the FS01 virtual machine from Azure, separate from permissions inside Windows.
-The NTFS configuration controls which departments can access specific folders on the file server.
+My previous lab (07 NTFS file server permissions) controlled which departments could access specific folders on the file server.
 Azure RBAC controls a different layer: who can view, start, stop, delete, reconfigure, or manage access to the FS01 Azure VM resource.

 I deployed three role assignments scoped directly to FS01, each tied to a Service Principal representing a different access level: